Skip to navigation | Skip to main content | Skip to footer

 The CATE scheme is an external award administered by Advance HE.
 Introduced in 2016, the scheme highlights the key role that teamwork plays in higher education.
 Each year the University can nominate one team that clearly demonstrates how it has enabled a change in practice for colleagues and/or students at an institutional or discipline level.
 The scheme is co-ordinated internally by the Teaching Excellence team (via ITL) and Teaching and Learning Group (TLG).
 The University also provides significant support for potential nominees through the Teaching Excellence Team.

-All teams will be assessed on the evidence provided in the nomination document in relation to the two CATE award criteria:
+All teams will be assessed on the evidence of the value, reach and impact of the practice presented in the nomination document in relation to the two CATE award criteria:

 • Criterion 1: Excellence in the team’s collaborative approach Evidence of excellence in the team’s approach to working collaboratively, commensurate with their context and the opportunities afforded by it.